PStarH/VisiLens/README.md

 ## 🚀 Why VisiLens?

-Data exploration shouldn't require writing boilerplate Pandas code or waiting for heavy spreadsheet software to load. **VisiLens** combines the raw speed and power of **VisiData** with a lightweight web interface.
+Data exploration shouldn't require writing boilerplate Pandas code or waiting for heavy spreadsheet software like Excel to load. **VisiLens** is a modern **CSV viewer** and **Parquet explorer** that combines the raw speed of **VisiData** with a lightweight web interface.

 - **⚡️ Load 1M rows in under 2 seconds:** Powered by VisiData's highly optimized engine.
 - **🔒 All local:** Your data never leaves your machine.
 No cloud uploads.